PLAY UP THE BAND

 Dir: Harry Hughes

 This musical comedy has some scenes filmed at a Midland Region station called ‘Heckdyke’ in the film, which in reality was Dunstable North, on the former LNWR cross-country line from Leighton Buzzard to Welwyn Garden City.
 The locomotive at the head of the departing train is Fowler Class 4P 2-6-4T No.2403, one of the last batch built in 1933 that differed from the rest in having a side window and doors.
-There are also some street scenes in London that feature trams.
-These include shots around the Elephant & Castle and along the Camberwell Road, with one tram working Route 60, which ran between Southwark Bridge and Dulwich.
-With thanks to reelstreets for the screen captures.
+There are also some later street scenes in London that feature trams and these include shots around the Elephant & Castle and along the Camberwell Road.

 Lots of cheering as the band proceeds further down the platform